-Covid 19 coronavirus: Man reunites with wife at Wellington quarantine facility
+Covid 19 coronavirus: Man reunites with wife, baby at Wellington quarantine facility

-A Korean couple have been reunited from a distance after four months apart and are hoping they can now spend managed isolation together.
+A Korean couple have been reunited after four months apart and can spend managed isolation together.

-With teary eyes, Nam Soo Ki, who is from Korea but has lived in New Zealand for 20 years, waved to his wife from the street as she exited a bus outside the Grand Mercure in Wellington.
+With teary eyes, Nam Soo Ki, who is from Korea but has lived in New Zealand for 20 years, earlier this afternoon waved to his wife from the street as she exited a bus outside the Grand Mercure in Wellington.

 His wife and 9-month-old baby left to visit Korea on March 4 and returned to the country yesterday, first arriving in Auckland.